19 min read

 db.go

-As you can see, the Get() method will state that a key is not found when, in fact, the key is present, but a tombstone obscures its prior values.
+As you can see, the Get() method will state that a key is not found when, in fact, the key is present, but a tombstone shadows its prior values.

 The Delete() method then becomes almost identical to the Insert() method, the only difference being that we call m.InsertTombstone(key) instead of m.Insert(key, val):